brandsimon/debian-kernel-terratec-cinergy-tc2/README.md

 It is only tested under Debian Buster.

 <aside class="warning">
 This is only for testing purposes.
+The patch contains a lot of hacky workarounds.
 Please review the patch and script before you build and use a kernel.

 Any use of these scripts and patches is at your own risk.